VCUPierre/LIRI-Bot/README.md

   •	The app will parse the request and make the corresponding api call to retrieve the data.
 The data will then be printed to the console for the end-user.

   •	Please feel free to view images of the app's functionality.
-Images are located in the images folder located in the root of this reposiotry
+Images are located in the images folder located in the root of this repository

 # Setup
   •	Install nodeJs